-A vital component to any website is being able to contact the owner.
-This is especially true if the site centers around business.
+A vital component to any website is the ability to contact the owner.
+This is especially true if the site centers around a business.
 What if you want someone to send an email regarding products or services you offer?

 Inputting a WordPress email link code is relatively simple.
 Although it’s not the preferred method of sending a message, adding the link takes very little effort.
 I’ll go into why you should refrain from email links on posts and pages in a moment.

 In this tutorial, I’m going to show you how to modify the “a href” code of a link to send a message rather than open a website.
 It only takes a few seconds for people to send you messages directly from your post or page.

 Using Code to Link an Email Address in WordPress

 For this tutorial, I am going to show you how to add an email link to a contact page.
 Once you get the idea of how it works, you can add email links to various WordPress areas that accept HTML text.
 For instance, you can place them in posts, pages, and widgets in the sidebar.

 Go to the Pages area of WordPress and click “Add New.”